Information for students and exchange visitors (F-1 & J-1 visa categories) pursuing employment in the United States.

 This resource document was created by members of the International Career Opportunities Network (ICON), a volunteer resource‐sharing group that creates tomorrow’s global leadership through international career development opportunities and shared best practices from international student and study abroad advisors, career counselors, experiential educators, and employers seeking to build a global workforce.

 This document was originally published in 2000 with a grant from NAFSA: Association of International Educators Region XII.
-Revisions in 2004 by Laurie Cox, University of Wisconsin, Madison; 2010 co‐editors: Lay Tuan Tan, California State University Fullerton, Phil Hofer, University of La Verne & Junko Pierry, Stanford University.
+Revisions made in 2004, 2010 and 2016.
+Editors: Laurie Cox, University of Wisconsin, Madison; 2010 co-editors: Lay Tuan Tan, California State University Fullerton, Phil Hofer, University of La Verne & Junko Pierry, Stanford University; 2016 co-editors: Junko Pierry, Stanford University & Laurie Cox, Ball State University.